What Makes A World-Class Contact Us Page? [+10 Examples]

 Whoever makes their way to the contact us page, it must be designed impeccably to meet their needs, and inspire them to connect with you.
 In this article, we’ll explore the best practices for designing your page, and provide you with ten excellent examples of high-converting contact pages.

-What do your users want from your contact page?
+What do your users want from your contact us page?

 This may seem obvious, but even the most experienced designers and developers are prone to forget: a web page is for the person who is going to be using it, not for the person who creates it.
 When we lay out our contact page, it’s easy to add the elements that we think will work best, without really considering what’s most important to the user.
-This often results in a low-converting contact page.
+This often results in a low-converting contact page (check out our article on How To Improve CTR for your pages).

 When designing the page, it’s absolutely critical to consider the needs of your users.
 Every company is unique, so the needs of your particular users will also be unique.
 A small B2C company who builds houses for locals will need a different kind of contact page than a large company who provides software to businesses.
 The building firm might just need a simple enquiry form, phone number, and company address, whereas the software company might want to guide the user through a list of questions before presenting them with a form, so that they can quickly find the answer themselves without having to take precious support time.

 For this reason, before you design your contact page, it’s essential to need to think about the most common things your users want to do, and prioritise the design based on that.
-If you have the resources, you might consider asking your existing customers what they want out of your contact page, through surveys or brief interviews.
+If you have the resources, you might consider asking your existing customers what they want out of your contact page, through surveys or brief interviews (this is also a great way to identify customer needs).

 There’s a surprising number of things that a user might want to do on a contact page, with the most common including: